stitchdata/docs/_replication/replication-methods.md

 We recommend using Incremental Replication if the table in question contains any timestamped or datetime columns.

-**Note that Stitch does not currently support Full Table Replication for Mongo integrations.**
+**Note** Stitch does not currently support Full Table Replication for Mongo integrations.

 ---

+## Deleted records

+Depending on the Replication Method being used and how records are deleted in the source, deletes may not be captured during the replication process.

+There are two methods that can be used to delete a source record:

+- **Soft deletes**, which will leave a record in the source and use a flag to indicate deletion, such as `is_deleted` or `deleted_on`.
+If the delete event updates the record's Replication Key value, Stitch will detect and replicate the changes.
+- **Hard deletes**, which completely remove records from the source.
+It's as if the record never existed.
+If using Key-based Incremental Replication, this will remove the record's Replication Key value, which Stitch uses to identify new and updated records.
+Without a Replication Key value to check, Stitch can't identify the change and update the record in the destination.

+In the tabs below, you'll find details and examples of how each deletion method works with each of Stitch's Replication Methods.

+{% include replication/deleted-record-examples.html %}

+---

-## Learn about SaaS Integration Replication Methods
+## Learn about SaaS integration Replication Methods

 As previously mentioned, Replication Methods can currently only be defined for tables in database integrations.